zhangz22/VennDiagramInterpreter/README.md

 # VennDiagramInterpreter
 ### Overview
-This is my undergraduate thesis.
-A simple program to validate some logic argument using the venn diagram
+This is my undergraduate project.
+A simple program to parse, interpret, validate and visualize logic arguments using Venn diagram

 ### Environment installation
 ```